MiguelCastillo/Brackets-Themes/README.md

 * Why is only the editor getting themes?
   - Themes that are currently provided are from CodeMirror.
 It is possible to theme Brackets beyond the editor, but it requires CSS to customize it.
 You can take a look at theme/visual-studio-ex.css to see how @jacse has accomplished this.
+* Why disabling/enabling  the scrollbars don't always take effect?
+  - This due to the fact that CodeMirror builds "fake" scrollbars that only get created when the document is loaded.
+So toggling the scrollbars with the document open might not take effect as expected.
+To get around this behavior, reopen the document or restart Brackets.

 How to